richardeschloss/nuxt-stories/stories/en/Dynamic Import.md

 Please be advised that any time you import anything into your application, especially on-the-fly, there is a risk associated with that: you have to trust the source and the script your are importing.
 Please take care in balancing the level of speed and risk you wish to take on.

+Important note: this feature adds a DOM element to the application's head in order to work.
+Again, make sure you trust the script and source before importing.

-Read the sub-menu items in to learn more.
+Read the sub-menu items in to learn more about how things work and potential risks.

 ## Suggested Reading